Le Biniou - User's manual

 Note: In the top-left part of the OSD, the sequence will have the name "(none)".

-You can save your newly created sequence using [Ctrl-s].
+You can save your newly created sequence using [Ctrl-s] (will include colormaps and images information), or [Ctrl-Shift-s] (will only save the plugins list).
 From now on, the sequence will have a name (the timestamp you saved it), for example: "1300821622".
 It will be saved in your "~/.lebiniou/sequences/" folder under the name "1300821622.xml".
 Later, you can rename this file to a suitable name, e.g. "My cool sequence.xml".
 This new name will be displayed in the OSD.

 When you have several sequences, you can cycle through them using [Shift-LEFT] and [Shift-RIGHT], pick one at random using [BACKSPACE], and use them in the Automatic Mode.
 Use [Ctrl-p] to select the most recent sequence.